pair-lab/pair-lab.github.io/content/authors/Xiaowei_Zhang/_index.md

 ---
 # Display name
-title: Qizhi Chen
+title: Xiaowei Zhang

 # Full name (for SEO)
-first_name: Qizhi
+first_name: Xiaowei
-last_name: Chen
+last_name: Zhang

 # Username (this should match the folder name)
-authors:
+# authors:
-  - Qizhi_Chen
+#   - Xiaowei_Zhang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 2021, Undergrad
+role: 2023, Undergrad

 # Organizations/Affiliations
 organizations: